 Other complications include:

 - Ovarian hyperstimulation syndrome is when the abdominal cavity is filled with fluid

-- A risk of damage to the bladder, bowel or artery during extraction of the eggs
+- Very rarely, risk of damage to the bladder, bowel or artery during extraction of the eggs

 - Increased stress and anxiety due to fear of failure and financial strain on the couple

 Essentially, this procedure stimulates the ovary to produce eggs.
 This is usually done by giving clomiphene or letrozole drug to the woman.
 It is usually prescribed for women with PCOD where the eggs are not being produced by the ovaries.

 In IVF/ICSI treatments, hormonal injections are administered to have several ‘ripe’ eggs.
 The aim is to control the woman’s menstrual cycle so that multiple eggs can be removed on a particular day.